Hear a recording of the concert here

-KARANGA is a call, a welcome call to all – to share in a celebration of some significant New Zealand music, interspersed with folk-songs from around the world.
-We welcome a new audience at Mount Albert Grammar School, whose well-known Jazz Band and the newly-formed Boys’ Choir will also be participating in the concert.
-The title of the concert takes its name from the opening work – Karanga – written by David Hamilton for The Graduate Choir NZ in 2005; it received huge acclaim from British audiences when the choir toured to the UK the same year.
+KARANGA was a call, a welcome call to all – to share in a celebration of some significant New Zealand music, interspersed with folk-songs from around the world.
+We welcomed a new audience at Mount Albert Grammar School, whose well-known Jazz Band and the newly-formed Boys’ Choir also participated in the concert.
+The title of the concert took its name from the opening work – Karanga – written by David Hamilton for The Graduate Choir NZ in 2005; it received huge acclaim from British audiences when the choir toured to the UK the same year.

-Now Karanga gets a second and fresh airing, as we look forward to the call to welcome delegates and choirs to the World Choral Symposium in Auckland, July 2020.
-The Graduate Choir NZ has been selected as one of the few choirs to present a solo recital at this event in the Surround Sound arena – and KARANGA will give a foretaste of some of this wonderful NZ music – represented by composers such as Chris Artley, Douglas Mews, Katherine Dienes, Christopher Marshall – along with music by Schumann, Patriquin, Whitacre and others.
-This is the first time that the choir has given a public recital in the resonant acoustic of the Mount Albert Grammar School Hall and we look forward to sharing with you a feast of wonderful music there.
+As The Graduate Choir NZ looks forward to the call to welcome delegates and choirs to the World Choral Symposium in Auckland, July 2020, KARANGA gave a foretaste of some of this wonderful NZ music – represented by composers such as Chris Artley, Douglas Mews, Katherine Dienes, Christopher Marshall – along with music by Schumann, Patriquin, Whitacre and others.
+This was the first time that the choir gave a public recital in the resonant acoustic of the Mount Albert Grammar School Hall, with the aim to inspire the students and to bring choral music to the Mt Albert community.